jantimon/react-hydration-rules/README.md

 ### 💣 What Triggers Suspense Fallbacks

-Even if the server includes the full HTML for a component, any state change during hydration will trigger Suspense fallbacks and therefore remove the existing content.
+Even if the server includes the full HTML for a **lazy** component, any state change during hydration will trigger Suspense fallbacks and therefore remove the existing content.

 **Regular State Updates** ([test](src/tests/SuspenseTriggerOnStateChangeComponent.test.tsx))